 Students are expected to be on time for class and clinical assignments.
-Students are considered TARDY when arrival is within 10 minutes after the scheduled beginning of the class or clinic.
+Students are considered TARDY when after the scheduled beginning of the class or clinic.
 Tardiness for 10% or more of class sessions may result in a 5% reduction in overall course grade at faculty discretion, as tardiness affects students' ability to participate in class.